CannonContraption/blag/content/gnomeshell-tablets.md

 GNOME has touch gestures!
 Seriously, on your laptop try swiping up or down with 3 fingers, your overview should appear.
 Left and right switch workspaces.

 I really don't think I have to say much more, these gestures are very reliable, and you'll end up using them a lot if you learn them.
+They also work on the touchpad just as well as on a touchscreen.

 # Multitasking
 ## Multiple Windows

 I touched on this earlier, but I feel like this is important.
 GNOME makes an effort to make window titlebars grabbable.
 You can touch and drag any window anywhere on the screen, and with snapping gestures, split screen and maximized windows are easy to accomplish with a finger.
+I remember header bars being somewhat controversial, but honestly I think this is a smart way to use all of the space in a window without making the titlebar too small to grab with a finger.

 ## Workspaces

 This is the real winner for the GNOME workflow, in my opinion.

 When you ask someone how they organize their work vs how they organize their desktop, there's probably a disconnect somewhere in there.
 Either the person will get confused, and say that they have folders for all of their projects, or they'll lay out a detailed system of how to identify which windows they want to restore from minimize in their taskbar to bring up the exact project they were working on.
+Alternatively, they'll admit it's a mess and probably say they should close stuff more often.

 This is why I count the fact that GNOME has no minimize button by default as a hilariously, obviously positive trait.
 You'll never find me faulting you for turning it back on if that's your preference, and it's good they kept that option, but in all honesty workspaces should be the real way people organize their work.
 Rather than hiding the stuff you're not working on, why not just categorize it?